Resource Banner

 On consumer platforms, Unix endures through descendants like Android (Linux) and MacOS (BSD).
 But in enterprise computing, Windows engineers far outnumber their Unix counterparts.
 This disparity stems from the deeper expertise required for managing Unix systems – skills that come at a premium.

-In the future, if you are not running a mission-critical Unix application, part of an academic institution, or are involved in fields like visual effects or lab research, you will probably have little interaction with Unix.
+In the future, if you are not running a mission-critical Unix application, are part of an academic institution, or are involved in fields like visual effects or lab research, you will probably have little interaction with Unix.

 Cost-Effective Alternative to Expensive Hardware Migration